Chuck Surack: Surack Enterprises

 In 2020, Surack purchased the former headquarters of Pizza Hut of Fort Wayne and improved it to create The Kaizen Center.
 Originally intended as a corporate event space, the facility now serves as the corporate offices for Surack Enterprises and its two subsidiary organizations: the Sweet Family of Companies and the Surack Family Foundation.

+In May 2024, Surack became a co-owner of the Indianapolis-based Indy Eleven professional soccer team.

 Philanthropy

-Surack and his wife Lisa contribute to more than 600 nonprofit organizations annually, with past charitable donations to the Indiana University Jacobs School of Music, Arts United of Fort Wayne, the Fort Wayne Philharmonic Orchestra, Easter Seals ARC of Northeast Indiana, and the Voices of Unity Youth Choir.
+Surack and his wife Lisa contribute to more than 600 nonprofit organizations annually, with past charitable donations to the Indiana University Jacobs School of Music, Arts United of Fort Wayne, the Fort Wayne Philharmonic Orchestra, Easter Seals ARC of Northeast Indiana, Taylor University, and the Voices of Unity Youth Choir.
 Surack and his wife also established the Chuck and Lisa Surack Endowed Scholarship for Music Technology at the University of Saint Francis.

 In July 2021, Surack and his wife Lisa established the Surack Family Foundation, with the intention of providing grants to nonprofits in the areas of music and arts that they have historically supported, but also mental health, teenage suicide prevention, child and family welfare, and economic development in Northeast Indiana.

-He is currently the board chair for the Fort Wayne Philharmonic Orchestra, Global Leadership Summit & Beyond Fort Wayne, and the Fort Wayne Children's Zoo and holds positions on the Board of Directors of the NAMM Foundation, Boys & Girls Club of Northeast Indiana, and Canterbury School.
+Surack is the past board chair for the Fort Wayne Philharmonic Orchestra, Global Leadership Summit & Beyond Fort Wayne, and the Fort Wayne Children's Zoo and previously on the Board of Directors of the NAMM Foundation, and NAMM Board Current Board Chair of the Boys & Girls Club of Northeast Indiana, and currently serving on the Canterbury School, EasterSeals Arc, Fortitude Fund, and Love Fort Wayne boards.

-Marriage and children
+Personal life

-Surack is married to his wife Lisa, with whom he has two stepsons and a daughter, Adderly (whose name was influenced by the name of saxophonist Cannonball Adderley).
+Surack is married to his wife Lisa, with whom he has two stepsons, Tyler and Cameron, and a daughter, Adderly (whose name was influenced by the name of saxophonist Cannonball Adderley).
 He has cited his father, Jim, a chemical engineer and airplane pilot, as a major influence.